ssilbory/base_containers/README.md

 `docker build -f Dockerfile.centos.tomcat9 -t centos-nova-tomcat9:7 .`

-Note that if you are planning on just running java the centos-nova-tomcat or the centos-nova-java8 should be used to save space.
-The tomcat images are mostly just java, and it's deps, which means a jdk image will just end up costing you more space.
-The centos-nova-java8 image was created primarily to share java8 installation between the centos-nova-tomcat8 and centos-nova-tomcat9 images.
+Note that if you are planning on just running java the centos-nova-tomcat image should be used rather than build a java only images.
+The tomcat images are mostly just java, and it's deps, which means a jdk only image will just end up costing you more space.
+The centos-nova-java8 image was created primarily to share the java8 installation between the centos-nova-tomcat8 and centos-nova-tomcat9 images.